MBA Cost in USA: Latest Tuition Fee and Living Costs Revealed

 Examples:

 • Stanford Graduate School of Business (GSB): All MBA students demonstrating financial need are eligible for fellowships.
-The average fellowship for the Class of 2024 was approximately $47,000 per year, amounting to $94,000 over two years.
+The average Stanford GSB fellowship was approximately $47,000 per year, amounting to $94,000 over two years.

 2. Employer Sponsorship